Things to do at Amsterdam Beach

 No list of things to do in Amsterdam is complete without a bicycle tour.
 For those that aren’t used to cycling long distances, try out a Dutch Pedelec Tour – not only will you use an electric bike, helping you cycle with ease, but the tour company will also help you map out your route to make the most of your time exploring Amsterdam Beach.
 They also offer the services of a professional guide, who can show you the rugged beauty of National Park Zuid-Kennemerland, among many other tours.

 The beach at IJmuiden is a fantastic spot for sports and nature lovers.
 While enjoying the breeze, sit back and watch the massive cruise ships and boats pass by.
 But don’t forget the birds!
 At the piers, you can spot birds rarely sighted at other places on the Dutch coastline.
-Look out for sandpipers, seagulls, plovers, rock pipits, turnstones, cormorants, gannets, and red-tailed godwits.
-If you are lucky, you could see a curved sandpiper, a golden plover or a small sandpiper, and even the occasional owl.
-Check the bird protection society’s guide for all the species to spot.
+Look out for sandpipers, seagulls, plovers, rock pipits, turnstones, cormorants, gannets, and red-tailed godwits - check the Bird Protection Society’s guide for all the species to spot.
+Or, take a walk to the end of the pier to marvel at Zeesluis IJmuiden - Europe’s largest lock complex.
+If you want to try fishing, head to the colourful port home to many fishing boats.
+Feeling hungry?
+Enjoy some fresh fish straight off the boats at the harbour’s many excellent restaurants.

 Culture lovers heading to Amsterdam Beach will be pleasantly surprised at the number of options available.
 Country Estate Beeckestijn, an 18th-century summer residence in Velsen-Zuid, is rich in history and features a massive, unique landscaped garden perfect for a midday stroll.
-Those interested in WWII history can visit Forteiland IJmuiden, a UNESCO World Monument, on one of the days that it opens to the public or perhaps book a private group tour.
-Have a read of our culture guide to Amsterdam Beach for more.
+Those interested in WWII history can visit The Bunker Museum and Forteiland IJmuiden, a UNESCO World Monument or check out contemporary art in Kunstfort bij Vijfhuizen or the incredible street murals lining the seaside town of Zandvoort.
+Meanwhile, hidden amongst the dunes, the ruins of the medieval Brederode Castle (looted and burnt down by Spanish soldiers) remain beautiful and worthy of exploring as a reminder of what was lost but not forgotten.
+Read our culture guide to Amsterdam Beach for more.

 Feel the sand between your toes

 Amsterdam has a remarkable coastline, with stretches of sandy shore you'll love to dig your toes into.
-The expansive beaches don't get too crowded, so you should always be able to find your own spot to relax.
+Every Amsterdammer’s coastal retreat in the summer, Zandvoort is for those who want beach and buzz.
+With several beach clubs dotted along Zandvoort’s long sandy strip, there’s plenty of choice for lounging out on the deckchairs while you sip on a drink.
+Likewise, the expansive beaches at Bloemendaal aan Zee, Wijk aan Zee and Heemskerk don't get too crowded, so you should always be able to find your spot to relax.
 You can swim in the sea, seek out some water sports, or head to one of the many restaurants for something refreshing to drink and a bite to eat.
-For the more adventurous, even a few nudist beaches are dotted along the coastline.
+Even a few nudist beaches are dotted along the coastline for the more adventurous.